d12frosted/elpa-mirror/melpa/pubmed-readme.txt

-;;; Commentary:

-;; This is a GNU Emacs interface to the PubMed database of references on life ;; sciences and biomedical topics.
+This is a GNU Emacs interface to the PubMed database of references on life sciences and biomedical topics.